AIAUSA/goaia-sportsperformance/international-coaches-academy.md

     SPORTS PERFORMANCE ACADEMY</a></h2><p><strong>To fill out the Registration Form, please click on the link at the bottom of the page that is labeled '<em>Register Here</em>'.
 Thank you!</strong></p>
-- template: text-w-left-image
+- template: text-w-right-image
-  block: text-with-left-image
+  block: text-with-right-image
   text: |-
     ## **About**